aliterc/aliterc.github.io/index.md

 - 0925 Commentary: Why the EU should cut Brexit Britain a break

 In scarcely more than six months Britain will leave the European Union.
 That departure on March 29, 2019 could be toxic and disruptive through a failure to reach a deal, hurting Britain most of all, but the EU as well.
 Or there could be an amicable parting of the ways.
-For this to happen European leaders meeting in Salzburg this week must now give some ground as the negotiations enter their final stage.
+For this to happen European leaders meeting in Salzburg this week must now give some ground as the negotiations enter their final stage.[AUDIO](https://github.com/aliterc/aliterc.github.io/blob/master/Eb0925.m4a)

 Up till now the EU’s strategy has been to secure the union from copycat national revolts in other member states by taking a tough line with Britain.
 European leaders have closed ranks round the indivisibility of the four freedoms – in goods, services, capital and people.
 The EU has shunned an à-la-carte negotiation.
 Instead Michel Barnier, its chief negotiator, has responded to Britain’s original “red lines” such as regulatory autonomy with a menu of unpalatable options.
 These range from a Norway-style hug that would leave the British government a passive rule-taker, to a Canada-style trade deal far removed from Britain’s current intertwined relationship with the EU.